lukehansell/challenge-1/README.md

 See the tests in `__tests__` for examples of the expected output.

-The `index.js` file has a function outline for you to write your answer into and push up here, openning a pull request so people can discuss the best implementation.
+The `index.js` file has a function outline for you to write your answer into and push up here, opening a pull request so people can discuss the best implementation.
 Use the tests in `__tests__/index.test.js` (written for jest) to help you.

 ### to install